100+ video editing terms you need to know

 Take

-A take is a continuous performance recorded at one time.
-Multiple takes may be recorded in the same piece of footage.
+A take is a continuous performance recorded in a single sequence.
+And multiple takes may be recorded in the same piece of footage.

-A talking head refers to a type of video where most of the action is a person talking to the camera.
+Talking head is one of the video editing terms you’ve likely encountered in movies or other media.
+It refers to a type of video where most of the action is a person talking to the camera.
+For example, a talking head video could be a news broadcast or interview format video.

 Teaser

 A teaser is a type of video used to generate excitement for an upcoming production or event.
-It gives viewers a simple overview of what to expect.
+This will give viewers a simple overview of what to expect while attempting to pique their interest.

-Three-point lighting eliminates most shadows to improve the lighting balance.
-The three lights are usually called key, fill, and backlights.
+Three-point lighting eliminates most shadows to improve a production’s lighting balance.
+These three lights are usually called key, fill, and backlights.

 Tilts